redhat-performance/zathras/docs/test_config_files.md

 **ubuntu_pkgs**: Ubuntu packages that are required to run the test; “none” if there aren’t any packaging requirements.

-**amazon_pkgs**: Amazon packages that are required to run the test; “none” if there aren’t any packaging requirements.
+**amazon_pkgs**: Amazon packages that are required to run the test; "none" if there aren't any packaging requirements.

+**suse_pkgs**: SUSE packages that are required to run the test; "none" if there aren't any packaging requirements.

 **pbench_required**: If set to yes, the test requires pbench to be installed to run.
 Zathras will install pbench on the test system for you.
 Only supported for RHEL/Fedora.
 Note: it is the responsibility of the user to make sure the pbench repos are set up properly.